AdmiralCurtiss/SenPatcher/README.md

 ================================

 * Built-in mod loader for p3a mods.
+* Added a Turbo Mode, similar to the one in the Trails games.
+* Added a lot of new entries to the Button Configurations list, allowing customization of combat controls without it also affecting things like menu actions and minigames.
+* Option to skip the startup logos and/or all FMVs.
+* Option to disable the mouse movement being used for the game camera.
+* Option to keep processing controller input while the game is in the background.
 * Option to set the game language to English or Japanese instead of the game reading it from Steam/GOG Galaxy.
-* Option to skip the startup logos and/or all FMVs.

 Note: Compatible with version 1.08 of the game only.